TI-Planet/ti_jsemu_wrapper/README.md

 #### Changes over v1:
-* You do _not_ have to extract TI's jar file anymore and and move/copy things around, just drag&drop the one file and that's all!
+* You do _not_ have to extract TI's jar file anymore and move/copy files around, just drag&drop the one .jar file and that's all!
 * Minor improvements to the CSS
 * Bugfixes related to event handling in general
 * Better compatiblity with Firefox and Safari